-Please Note: There are currently no trainee specialist surgeon (registrar) vacancies available.
-Post-doctoral, doctoral and masters candidates may apply via our Contact Us page.
+Please Note: There are unfortunately currently no supernumerary (foreign) trainee specialist surgeon vacancies available.
+Post-doctoral, doctoral, masters and South African trainee specialist surgeon (registrar) candidates may apply via our Contact Us page.
 For Elective students, please read the relevant section below.

 We welcome M.Sc.(Med), Ph.D. and Post-doctoral (Cardiovascular Research Unit) and M.Med. (as part of registrar training in our Clinical Division) applications.

 Please note that foreigners are not eligible to be employed in a paid registrar position in South Africa - these are all government paid positions and reserved for South African citizens.
 As such you will need sponsorship to cover the costs of your stay in South Africa and for your University and College registration and examination fees.